Central Texas Food Bank seeing demand equivalent to pandemic levels

 AUSTIN, Texas — Leaders with the Central Texas Food Bank said more people in the community are needing help.

-“The level we are seeing right now is equivalent to pandemic level,” said Central Texas Food Bank President and CEO Sari Vatske.
+“The level we are seeing right now is equivalent to pandemic level,” said Sarai Vatske, president and CEO of the Central Texas Food Bank.

 The bank works with around 250 partner agencies to distribute food in 21 counties.